Banner_780x350

 Corporate Overview

 Swiss Life Asset Managers1 has more than 165 years of experience in managing the assets of the Swiss Life Group.
-This insurance background has exerted a key influence on the investment philosophy of Swiss Life Asset Managers, which is governed across our real estate platform by principles such as:
+This insurance background has exerted a key influence on the investment philosophy of Swiss Life Asset Managers, which is governed across our real estate platform by principles such as

-• value preservation,
+• value preservation

-• the generation of consistent and sustainable performance,
+• the generation of consistent and sustainable performance

-• a responsible approach to risks and opportunities, and
+• responsible approach to risks & opportunities

-• incorporation of environmental, social and governance (ESG) aspects across our investment process.
+• incorporation of environmental, social and governance aspects (ESG) across our investment process

-Alongside insurance assets for Swiss Life Group, assets under management total €265.8bn (as at 30 June 2023), with €114.8bn managed for third-party clients.
+Alongside insurance assets for Swiss Life Group, assets under management total € 301.7 bn (as at 30 June 2025), with €147.3 bn managed for third-party clients.

-Swiss Life Asset Managers is a leading institutional real estate manager in Europe2 with €91.7bn invested in real estate.
-In addition, Swiss Life Asset Managers has real estate worth €21.6bn under administration, held through its subsidiaries Livit (in Switzerland), Swiss Life Asset Managers Germany and BEOS.
-Overall, total real estate under management and administration comes to €113.3bn (as at 30 June 2023).
-Swiss Life Asset Managers employs over 2,200 people in Europe.
+Swiss Life Asset Managers is a leading institutional real estate investor in Europe2 with €94.9 bn invested in real estate.
+In addition, Swiss Life Asset Managers has real estate worth €25.9 bn under administration, held through its subsidiaries Livit (in Switzerland), Swiss Life Asset Managers Germany, BEOS and Swiss Life Asset Managers Nordic.
+Overall, total real estate under management and administration comes to €120.9 bn (as at 30 June 2025).
+Swiss Life Asset Managers employs over 2,300 people in Europe.

 Sector forecasts